Fulco Ruffo di Calabria: Post-World War I

-On 1 February 1919, the Bongiovanni commission's military intelligence report verified all 20 of Ruffo di Calabria's confirmed victories, though still denying the five that were unconfirmed.
-Di Calabria remained in the military, though without assignment.
-By 1925, his main activity was management of his family estates located near Paliano.
+On 1 February 1919, the Bongiovanni commission's military intelligence report verified all twenty of Ruffo di Calabria's confirmed victories, although still denying the five that were unconfirmed.
+Ruffo di Calabria retained his military commission, although without a posting.
+By 1925, his main activity was the management of his family estates located near Paliano.

 In 1934, he was named senator of the kingdom by King Victor Emmanuel III.
 He also continued in the military, eventually rising to the rank of Tenente Colonello in 1942.
 Ruffo di Calabria served in the Italian senate until 1944.

-During World War II, he was a supporter of the Italian fascist leader Mussolini.
-He was subsequently convicted postwar by an Italian court for complicity in the crimes of fascism, and that ruling was upheld on 10 January 1946 despite his appeal.
+For this reason, in the immediate post-war period, Ruffo di Calabria was referred to the High Court of Justice for Sanctions against Fascism.
+However, the request for his dismissal was rejected by the Court, due to Ruffo establishing his aversion to fascism.
+His two sons Fabrizio and Augusto had served as partisans and were engaged in the Marche at the time of the Allies breaking through the Gustav Line, and his son Augusto had died at sea off Pescara while taking part in a joint action with the Allies on the night of 2/3 November 1943.

-Fulco Ruffo di Calabria died in Ronchi di Apuania, Italy on 23 August 1946.
+Fulco Ruffo di Calabria died in Ronchi di Apuania, Italy, on 23 August 1946.